markjaquith/workerbee/index.md

-## Worker Bee

-A lovely tool for composing Cloudflare Workers.
+## Cloudflare Workers can be intimidating

+They're super powerful, but writing and managing them can feel overwhelming.
+Worker Bee is here to help make composing Cloudflare Workers fast and fun.

 ## It's This Easy